Treatment for Anxiety in Dubai

 How is anxiety treated?
 What are the treatment options in Dubai?

 Anxiety disorders are typically treated with a combination of psychotherapy and medication.
-The treatment can typically happen in the out-patient setting in one of the clinics in Dubai.
-The psychotherapy method of choice is Cognitive-Behavioral Therapy (CBT).
-In more severe cases we recommend the use of medication.
-The treatment with medication, typically with antidepressants, last few months, is not addictive and can completely remove the anxiety restoring normal life quality.
+The treatment can typically happen in an outpatient setting in one of the clinics in Dubai.
+The psychotherapy method of choice is cognitive-behavioural therapy (CBT).
+In more severe cases, we recommend the use of medication.
+The treatment with medication, typically with antidepressants, lasts a few months, is not addictive, and can completely remove the anxiety, restoring normal life quality.

 Can anxiety cause chest pain?